Amsterdam/design-system/packages/css/src/components/pagination/README.md

 ## Relevant WCAG Rules

-Pagination is an interactive element, and the [general requirements and guidelines for interactive elements](/docs/docs-design-guidelines-interactive-elements--docs) apply.
+Pagination is an interactive element, and the [general requirements and guidelines for interactivity](/docs/docs-developer-guide-interactivity--docs) apply.